FPGAwars/apio/COMMANDS.md

   and on Mac OS type ‘open _build/hardware.svg’.

 Options:
+  --svg                   Generate a svg file (default).
+  --png                   Generate a png file.
   --pdf                   Generate a pdf file.
-  --png                   Generate a png file.
   -p, --project-dir path  Set the root directory for the project.
   -t, --top-module name   Set the name of the top module to graph.
   -v, --verbose           Show detailed output.